aaag97/ada-2019-project-databusters/README.md

 1. Clean primary dataset (November 7th)

     * Explore features
+    * Do webscraping to gather reviews on foodborne illnesses
     * Drop features which are irrelevant to our research questions
     * Plot different features at year level and at facility name level
     * Detect and drop outliers through plotted figures